vceratti/angular-lumen-ddd-webapp/README.md

 # Work to do

 This is a work in progress.
 The next steps are:

-- start a PHP Storm Project using predefined code style settings for PHP auto formatting and several validations. including PHPCS for PSR-2 and PHPMD with many pre-defined rules for clean code.
-PHP build tools are checked out from this project which uses Docker images with all the tools used.

-- start a Lumen Project project with a DDD scruture (@davi)
+- start a Lumen Project project with a DDD structure (@davi)

 - define rules, standards, build tools and more for JS (node, gulp, eslint, less/sass, bower, etc), plus the PHP Storm configs for integrations